bltzxsd/unlustig/README.md

 ```

 ## Building from source.
 This program is made on Rust Edition 2021.
-I have no idea whether it builds on earlier versions.
+I have no idea if it builds on earlier versions.

 For debugging purposes, omit the `--release` flag.
 ```